fieldtrip/website/workshop/leuven2019.md

 	cfg.elec = elec;
 	leadfield_bem = ft_prepare_leadfield(cfg);

 This is the last step for creating a forward model.
 We could now use the lead fields of each source to do the inverse modeling!

 ### 10. Further tasks

 #### Exercise 1

 {% include markup/info %}
-Thus far we only created a BEM volume conduction model.
+So far we only created a BEM volume conduction model.
 To create a FEM volume conduction model use the same steps as beforehand.
 {% include markup/end %}

 Change Step 5 into

 	cfg = [];